M

 Males build their nests on floating aquatic vegetation, often partially submerged under the water’s surface.
 They also add plant material around the eggs to conceal or place them in an area with vegetative coverings.

-The Madagascar jacana (Actophilornis albinucha) is a member of the Charadriiformes order, which includes birds near water who eat invertebrates.
-Its Jacanidae family encompasses the jacanas, a group of tropical waders.
+The Madagascar jacana (Actophilornis albinucha) is a member of the Charadriiformes order, which includes birds that live near water and that eat invertebrates.
+The Jacanidae family encompasses the jacanas, a group of tropical waders.
 The Actophilornis genus consists of the Madagascar and African jacanas.
-Its specific name, Albinucha, is New Latin for “white nape,” referring to its white crown and hindneck.
+Its specific name, albinucha, is New Latin for “white nape,” referring to its white crown and hindneck.

 Size, Appearance, & Behavior

-The Madagascar is a large jacana bird, one of the heaviest in its family.
-However, we are unsure of its exact measurements.
+The Madagascar jacana is a large bird, one of the heaviest in its family.
+However, its exact measurements are not well documented.
 It is similar in size and appearance to the African jacana, which weighs between four and ten ounces, measures nine to twelve inches, and has a 20-inch wingspan.
 Its body and wings are a chestnut color with a black face, chin, and throat.
 Its crown and hindneck are white with black flecks, and its frontal shield is light blue.
-Both sexes have similar coloring, but the females are more prominent, with longer tails and wings.
+Both sexes have similar coloring, but the females are larger, with longer tails and wings.
 They exhibit sharp calls when quarreling and a longer sequenced trill when displaying.
 These birds are relatively solitary, often spotted alone or in pairs.
-But they may form small groups outside the breeding season.
-Like other jacanas, this species is a weak flier, preferring to walk in its wetland habitat.
+However, they may form small groups outside the breeding season.
+Like other jacanas, this species is a weak flyer, preferring to walk in its wetland habitat.

 Migration Pattern and Timing